Law of Supply and Demand in Economics

 Supply refers to the quantity of a product available for purchase at any given time.
 In the apparel industry, this includes the number of clothing items produced by designers and manufacturers.
 Factors that influence supply include production costs, availability of raw materials, technological advancements in manufacturing processes, and logistical considerations.
 For instance, a disruption in the supply chain of cotton can significantly affect the availability of cotton-based clothing.

 Demand pertains to how much of a product consumers are willing to buy.
 In fashion, many things like trends, seasons, marketing, and the target market’s socio-economic status affect demand.
 For example, demand for winter coats rises as temperatures drop, and swimwear sees a peak in summer months.
 Understanding these demand planning patterns is crucial for effective supply chain planning.
+Demand levels fluctuate based on factors such as price changes, consumer income, and shifting preferences, which can lead to increases or decreases in demand depending on the situation.

 The Interaction of Supply and Demand